 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Acute HIV infection is the first stage of HIV.
 Soon after exposure to the virus, a person may experience flu-like symptoms that usually resolve as the body produces antibodies.
+The percentage of people who experience these symptoms can vary.

 During the acute period of infection, the level of virus in a person’s blood is high, as their body is not yet able to mount an immune response.
 The stage during which the body is producing antibodies is called seroconversion.